worldofmarcus/project-portfolio-5/README.md

     * In the blog management page the administrator can choose to put the blog post in 'draft'-mode before publishing it.

 ## Code Validation
 The code on the Kollektiv Fem site has been tested through W3C Markup Validation Service, W3C CSS Validation Service, CI Python Linter and JSHint.
-Errors were at first found on the site in the W3C Markup Validation Service but could quite easily be fixed (see bugs section).
-One error appeared as well in the W3C CSS Validation but that was connected to Font Awesome and not to the site code itself (see bugs section).

 ### Markup Validation
-After fixing the inital errors that W3C Markup Validation Service reported, no errors were returned.
+ Errors were at first found on the site in the W3C Markup Validation Service but could quite easily be fixed (see bugs section).
+After fixing the inital errors that W3C Markup Validation Service reported, no errors were returned except 1 connected to a form on the profile page (more information about that in the bugs section).

 <details><summary><b>HTML Validation Result</b></summary>